Attorney Mike Sherman is a former Pennsylvania State Police Attorney who can make a difference in these cases.

 Reckless driving in a commercial motor vehicle (CMV) is considered a serious traffic offense (STO) in Pennsylvania.
 Depending on your driving history, this may result in a suspension of your CDL.
-Imagine having to tell your company that you can’t drive for 2 months.
+Imagine having to tell your company you can't drive for 6 months.
 Do you think they will sit around and wait for you or hire someone else?
+A reckless driving conviction carries a 6 month license suspension!
+The suspension can be longer if you were convicted of any two other serious traffic offenses within the last 3 years.

 This is why you need to take this reckless violation very seriously and get professional legal help.
 Attorney Mike Sherman has been helping truck drivers for years and has successfully helped many of them reduce their fines, reduce their charges, and keep them on road.